 Victory and Once Again Defeat

 The seventh and last home game of the season was our Homecoming Game against the East Troy Trojans.
-It was fun riding in the the Homecoming parade around the town of Burlington, and even more fun winning the game 14-13.
+It was fun riding in the Homecoming parade around the town of Burlington, and even more, fun to win the game 14-13.
 As I recall, I played an excellent first half and opened many big holes on the left side of the line allowing our backs to score two running touchdowns.
 We almost lost the game due to a bad exchange between our center and the quarterback.
 Fortunately, our defense which now had many junior players was able to send everyone home happy by denying East Troy a game ending winning touchdown.

 Our team did not play very well during the last two away games against Whitewater and the Union Grove Broncos.
 On a Friday afternoon game against Whitewater, we lost 30-0, and on the next Friday afternoon against the Broncos we were shut out 19-0.

 All in all, the 1961 Burlington High School football season was a success.
 Although BHS didn't have a winning season, its final record of 3-5-1 was a turning point in Demon football.
 The lessons of fair play, hard work, team work, and persistence made Burlington a better team the following year when it won a conference championship.